stevenxchung/AWS-CSAA-ACloudGuru/Section 05 -- EC2 - The Backbone of AWS/README.md

   * Alarms - Allows you to set Alarms that notify you when particular thresholds are hit
   * Events - CloudWatch events helps you respond to state changes in your AWS resources
   * Logs - CloudWatch logs helps you aggregate, monitor, and store logs

+### The AWS Command Line and EC2
+* When we configure AWS via command line we are actually storing credentials locally on the EC2 instance
+* Using user credentials is not safe and storing them on EC2 instances is not recommended

+### Using IAM roles with EC2
+* Roles help secure credentials in AWS EC2
+* Remember that all roles are global so there is no need to create a new role in another Region

+### S3 CLI and Regions
+* You can now actually attach a role to an EC2 instance via CLI or AWS console

+### Using Boostrap Scripts
+* Bash scripts are always passed in the Advanced Details tab
+* We use #!/bin/bash to start the bash script
+* Bash scripts allows us to automate our web servers